Isoris/inversion-popgen-toolkit/registries/schemas/structured_block_schemas/BK_KEYS_EXPLAINED.md

 pipeline flagged as potentially harbouring an inversion polymorphism.
 Every key is scoped per-candidate.

-**What is a "sample"?** One of the 226 F₁ hybrid *Clarias* fish in the cohort.
+**What is a "sample"?** One of the 226 pure *Clarias gariepinus* hatchery broodstock fish in the cohort.
 Each sample has one diploid genotype per candidate.

 **What do Q1 / Q2 / Q6 mean?** The key prefix identifies which of
 the seven characterisation questions the key informs: